andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 }
 ```

 You can imagine what effort this would be especially for big applications using lots of authorizations.
-S
-o we won't add these additional authority checks, we rather want to implement our customized JWT to Spring Security authorities mapping.
+So we won't add these additional authority checks, we rather want to implement our customized JWT to Spring Security authorities mapping.
 So let's continue with this in the next step.

 <hr>

-### Step 3: Implement a custom JWT converter
+### Step 3: Custom JWT converter

 To add our custom mapping for a JWT access token Spring Security requires us to implement
 the interface _Converter<Jwt, AbstractAuthenticationToken>_.